History of rugby union in the United States

-In addition to Harvard rugby, Columbia Rugby, and Princeton Rugby, University of Pennsylvania and Yale College first fielded rugby teams in mid 1870s playing by rules much closer to the rugby union and association football code rules (relative to American football rules, as such American football rules had not yet been invented).
+In addition to Harvard rugby, Columbia Rugby, and Princeton Rugby, University of Pennsylvania and Yale College first fielded rugby teams in mid 1870s essentially playing by the rugby union code rules (relative to American football rules, as such American football rules had not yet been invented).
 An example of Penn's earliest games was a game against College of New Jersey (which in 1895 changed its name to Princeton) played in Philadelphia on Saturday, November 11, 1876, which was less than two weeks before Princeton met on November 23, 1876 with Harvard and Columbia to confirm that all their games would be played using the rugby union rules.
 Princeton and Penn played their November 1876 game per a combination of rugby (there were 20 players per side and players were able to touch the ball with their hands) and association football codes.
 The rugby union code influence was due, in part, to the fact that some of their students had been educated in English public schools and by 1869 Princeton was playing with rules substantially identical to rugby.

 Among the prominent college players to play in a 19th century version of rugby (rules that did not allow forward passes or center snaps) was John Heisman, namesake of the Heisman Trophy and an 1892 graduate of the University of Pennsylvania Law School and Walter Camp of Yale.
-Heisman and Camp were instrumental in the first decade of the 20th century in changing the rules to more closely relate to present rules of American football.
+Heisman and Camp were instrumental in the first decade of the 20th century in changing the rules to more closely relate to present rules of American football.From the point in time of the 1882 change to introduce the five-yard-in-three-downs rule, the game in the USA was no longer rugby union.

-Rugby grew in the early 1900s, spurred in part by American football's crisis of 1905–06 due to the perception that[American football was a violent sport.
-During this era, rugby was perceived as having the potential to challenge American football as the dominant football code on the west coast.
+Football clubs adopting rugby union laws existed at least since the 1880s in San Francisco, and grew in the early 1900s, spurred in part by American football's crisis of 1905–06 due to the perception that American football was a violent sport.
+During this era, rugby union was perceived as having the potential to challenge American football as the dominant football code on the west coast.
 For example, from 1906 to 1912 University of Pennsylvania (aka Penn) team played per rugby union code rules even after Penn started playing American gridiron football.
 Evidence of such may be found in an October 22, 1910, Daily Pennsylvanian article (quoted below) and a yearbook photo that rugby per rugby union code was played.